Fall 2015 Enrollment

 Accounting, Biochemistry, Biology, Business Administration, Chemistry Clinical Laboratory Sciences, Communication, Communication Sciences & Disorders, Computer Science, Criminal Justice, Economics, Education, Engineering (Civil, Electrical, Mechanical), English, Exercise & Sport Science, Finance & Accounting, Fundraising Leadership Studies, French, Global Studies, History, Information Technology, International Business, Leadership Studies, Management, Marketing, Mathematics, Nonprofit Leadership Studies, Nursing, Philosophy, Physics, Physics of Medicine, Political Science, Psychology, Sociology, Spanish, Speech Pathology, Theology & Religious Studies, Women’s Studies, Pre-Professional: Pre-Dentistry, Pre-Law, Pre-Medical Post-Baccalaureate, Pre-Medicine, Pre-Occupational Therapy, Pre-Optometry, Pre-Osteopathic Medicine, Pre-Pharmacy, Pre-Physical Therapy, Pre-Physician’s Assistant, Pre-Veterinary Medicine.

-Rockhurst students are actively involved with their educations.
-The University embraces the Ignatian style of learning, where a student’s transformation spans all facets of their life, including spiritual and ethical.
+Rockhurst students are actively involved in their educations.
+The University embraces the Ignatian style of learning, where students’ transformations span all facets of their intellectual, spiritual, and ethical lives.
 Students are given the challenge of taking their educations into their own hands.
 They must be willing to question their surroundings and actively involve themselves with subject matters.

 In an effort to ensure the academic and personal success of each student, Rockhurst offers support services to guide student achievements.
-Academic advising is available to assist decisions regarding major choice and course selection.
-Career Services is another great resources offered to the Rockhurst community.
-Career service counselors help students establish clear objectives and goals for the future.
+Academic advising is available to assist students in deciding their major as well as in planning their course schedules.
+Career Services acts as an additionally beneficial resource that helps students establish clear objectives and goals for the future.

 Festival of Student Achievement (FOSA)

-The Festival of Student Achievement is an annual event that celebrates the academic achievements of students, faculty, and staff.
+The Festival of Student Achievement is an annual event that celebrates the academic successes of students, faculty, and staff.
 Every year, instructors or outside organizations bring to attention to some of the outstanding efforts that have been made within the Rockhurst community.
 Students who have completed research projects or creative pieces, put on outstanding musical or dramatic performances, or wrote compelling essays are invited to present their talents again at the Festival, showing all of their peers what they pursue beyond the walls of the classroom.
 They also celebrate exemplary student leadership efforts, highlighting all aspects of the extraordinary Rockhurst scholars.

-Rockhurst students have the option to study abroad during their undergraduate experience.
-There are numerous programs available through affiliated universities, as well as the three programs offered by Rockhurst.
-Students that want to study through one of the University’s programs can choose from Mexico, France, and Spain.
+Rockhurst students have the option to study abroad during their undergraduate experience through numerous programs with affiliated universities as well as three programs offered by Rockhurst itself.
+Rockhurst’s own programs take students on immersive trips to Mexico, France, and Spain.

 Hear It From Them

 Professors at Rockhurst are passionate about the importance of student-faculty interaction.
 Being a professor is a rewarding experience—one that Rockhurst faculty uphold with honor.
 Rockhurst instructors believe that their role to influence and educate students often goes beyond the simple act of teaching.
 They connect with individual goals and do all they can to cater to each student’s path to success both in and out of the classroom.

 Rockhurst participates as an NCAA Division II school, offering men and women’s intercollegiate programs.
 For non-student athletes, there are several opportunities for involvement.
-Rockhurst has intramural sports, as well as recreational sport activities.
+Rockhurst also has intramural and recreational sport activities for more casual fun.

-Rockhurst recognizes the importance of a college education, while also acknowledging the work that must go into making it a worthwhile investment.
-When students enter the workforce, they need to be prepared to handle the demands of society.
-Rockhurst is committed to that preparation, turning out well-rounded intellectuals who are ready to tackle any challenge.
+Rockhurst recognizes the importance of a college education while also acknowledging that extra work must go into making it an ultimately worthwhile investment.
+When students enter the workforce, their education must be accompanied by a readiness to handle the demands of society.
+This truth encourages Rockhurst to continue its commitment to turning out well-rounded intellectuals who are ready to tackle any challenge.